gateway, clickhouse, models, model_providers, functions, variants, tools, metrics, rate_limiting, and object_storage.

 - Required: yes

-parameter specifies the configuration for the model that will evaluate and select the best response from the generated candidates.The evaluator is configured similarly to a chat_completion
+evaluator parameter specifies the configuration for the model that will evaluate and select the best response from the generated candidates.The evaluator is configured similarly to a chat_completion variant for a JSON function, but without the type field.

 - Type: float